-- Determine whether each objective is deemed as exceeded, met, or not met and the actions which will be taken in order to improve the academic program and to enhance student learning regarding the objectives.
+- Determine the actions which will be taken in order to improve the academic program and to enhance student learning regarding the objectives.

-Degree program improvement is seen most clearly when an objective is re-assessed in a following year and the assessment findings are compared.
-Every year, each academic program completes the cycle of Institutional Effectiveness, reviewing its alignment with the University’s mission and goals, assessing the achievement of student learning outcomes and improving the program based on the results of those assessments.
+Degree program improvement is stated in a standard annual IE chart and can be seen most clearly when a student learning outcome is re-assessed in a following year and the assessment findings are compared.
+Every year, each academic program completes the cycle of Institutional Effectiveness, reviewing its alignment with the University’s mission and goals, assessing the achievement of student learning outcomes, and improving the program based on the results of those assessments.

 Student Achievement Data

-Point University monitors and evaluates success with respect to student achievement using five primary criteria: academic knowledge, student academic progress, Biblical awareness, graduate school and employment, and licensure.
-These criteria are appropriate to the mission of Point University – to educate students for Christ-centered service and leadership throughout the world – inasmuch as academic knowledge and student academic progress are aligned with education and its completion, Biblical awareness is a measure of Christ-centeredness, and graduate school/employment and licensure are aligned with service and leadership throughout the world
+Point University monitors and evaluates success with respect to student achievement using four primary criteria: student academic progress, Biblical awareness, graduate school and employment, and licensure.
+These criteria are appropriate to the mission of Point University – to educate students for Christ-centered service and leadership throughout the world – inasmuch as student academic progress is aligned with education and its completion, Biblical awareness is a measure of Christ-centeredness, and graduate school, employment, and licensure are aligned with service and leadership throughout the world.

 Characteristics of Students